ronoevan/Final_Project/README.md

 ## 3. And this may delay responses to emerging deadly variants.

 # Goals of the project
-## 1. Build a python-based App/GUI for gene - variant calling to make the process of genomic surveilance and variant tracking more efficient.
+## 1. Build a python-based App/GUI for gene-variant calling to make the process of genomic surveilance and variant tracking more earsier and efficient.
-## 2. Apply  Machine Learning Tools to predict variant, new(novel)/recurrent gene mutations in sequences.
+## 2. Integrate the gene-variant caller App with a Machine Learning Model to predict variants from spike amino acids sequences.

 # Data Gathering and Methodology
 1. Dataset is publicly available in GISAID dataset (https://gisaid.org/).